Norton Antivirus Review

 But once we were in the app, things were pretty straightforward, with only two sections to choose from, initially.
 But before we clicked on anything, we noticed that Norton said we were in a trial for 30 days; since we already bought the subscription, we found this odd.
 It turned out that we had to sign in to our account in order to activate the subscription; oddly, the login didn’t appear first when we opened the app.
 But, once we signed in, all of those annoying messages went away.

 This section contained the meat of the antivirus software, a Quick Scan.
 When we clicked on this, Norton opened another window that gave us two other scan options, Full Scan, which is for all of the files and folders on our computer, and File Scan, which was for specific files.
-In contrast, Quick Scan only included the areas of our computer where malware was likely to hide, but for the full enchilada, we went with the Full Scan, using the timer on our iPhone to see how long it took (over an hour, much to our dismay).
+In contrast, Quick Scan only included the areas of our computer where malware was likely to hide, but for the full enchilada, we went with the Full Scan, using the timer on our iPhone to see how long it took.
+The scan took an hour to complete, which is fast considering that it’s a full scan.
+When we reviewed McAfee, the initial full scan ran for more than five hours.

 So what exactly is Norton scanning for, anyway?
 Well, the firewall is looking for any threats to our network, while the rest is scanning for suspicious behavior, which includes any signals of: